 As is true for the entire Province, the mild temperatures of Spring and Fall make those seasons the most pleasant time to visit.
 Given Castelvetro’s considerable charm, however, as well as its many events and activities, it is lovely to visit at almost any time of year.

-The Municipality of Castelvetro di Modena will be launching, on Saturday 15th and Sunday 16th May, a new cultural and touristic project.
+The Municipality of Castelvetro di Modena will be launching a new cultural and touristic project.
 With the help of an AudioPen and its interactive map it will be possible to visit the historic village of Castelvetro di Modena at your own pace, guided by audio commentary from local guides in an easy and fun way!

 The AudioPen will allow visitors to discover the history and curiosities of places of historical and cultural interest, from the ancient walls of the Castle to the more recent Piazza della Dama.
 Simply point the AudioPen at the icon indicating the point of your choice on the map, to activate the audio commentary associated with it.
 Each visitor can personalize their own guided tour in total autonomy, starting from the point they prefer.